osbuild/bootc-image-builder/README.md

 ### Running the resulting QCOW2 file on Linux (x86_64)

-A virtual machine can be launched using `qemu-system-x86_64` or with `virt-install` as shown below.
+A virtual machine can be launched with various virtualization tools; for example `qemu-system-x86_64` or with `virt-install` as shown below.

 #### qemu-system-x86_64